ege0zcan/BilkentSRS_QuickLogin/README.md

 # BilkentSRS_QuickLogin
-- Cross Platform application for quickly logging into Bilkent Student Registry System(SRS)
+- Cross Platform application for quickly logging into the 2 Factor Authentication of Student Registry System(SRS)
 - Runs on MacOS, Windows and Linux and supports different browsers.

 ### How It Works ###